Our Ministers and Staff

 Christopher Watkins Lamb, Intern Minister

 Nature, music and beloved community inform Christopher’s budding ministry.
 A life-long UU from Knoxville, Tennessee, he brings his experience in UU camps and conferences, hospital and university chaplaincy, and worship-crafting to serve UUCB through June 2019.
 Christopher earned a Master’s of Divinity from the Iliff School of Theology in 2017 and a BA in French from Middle Tennessee State University.
-He and enjoys spending time outdoors and playing in his band Crispy Watkins and the Crack Willows.
+He enjoys spending time outdoors and playing in his band Crispy Watkins and the Crack Willows.

 Debra Hammond, Music Director